trello-archive/RxLifecycle/README.md

     .subscribe();
 ```

-It assumes you want to unsubscribe in the opposing lifecycle event - e.g., if subscribing during `START`, it will
+It assumes you want to end the sequence in the opposing lifecycle event - e.g., if subscribing during `START`, it will
-unsubscribe on `STOP`.
-If you subscribe after `PAUSE`, it will unsubscribe at the next destruction event (e.g.,
+terminate on `STOP`.
+If you subscribe after `PAUSE`, it will terminate at the next destruction event (e.g.,
-`PAUSE` will unsubscribe in `STOP`).
+`PAUSE` will terminate in `STOP`).

-Warning: Due to the way the unsubscription works, it is only 100% safe if you call RxLifecycle immediately before
-calling `subscribe()`.
-Otherwise, some operators may ignore the unsubscription requests.

 ## Components